tellery/tellery/packages/api/docs/update-entities.md

 `node ./node_modules/typeorm/cli.js -f dist/ormconfig.js migrations:create --name $NAME -d src/migrations`

-This command will create a `timestamp-$NAME.ts` file in the `src/migrations` folder.
+This command will create a file named `timestamp-$NAME.ts` in the `src/migrations` folder.

 You can refer to [this document](https://typeorm.io/#/migrations/creating-a-new-migration) to implement the change that needs to be updated to the database.